zacharlie/silver-spork/README.md

 Various technologies can be used to simply publish, share, and collaborate on spatial information.

-- GeoJSON: GitHub will actually create a leaflet map view with OSM tiles and show off your data automagically.
+- GeoJSON: GitHub will actually create a mapbox mapmap view with to show off your data automagically.
 It's pretty awesome.
 - Web map apps and frameworks
 - Web map services
 - Map compilation utilities